endorsementdb/endorsementdb.com/README.md

   * Ability to filter comments by candidate
 * Add in all the endorsements on the Wikipedia pages that have a valid source

+## Setup instructions

+1. Clone this repository
+2. Set up a virtualenv or otherwise install the requirements with pip (`pip install -r requirements.txt`
+3. Edit elections/settings.py to set the following variables (or set them as environment variables):
+   * [`SECRET_KEY`][SECRET_KEY]: a random key used for securing session
+   * `DB_USER`, `DB_NAME`, `DB_PASSWORD`, `DB_HOST`, `DB_PORT` according to your
+     database setup (if you don't already have one, you can just [use sqlite])
+4. Run `django manage.py migrate`
+5. Run `django manage.py loaddata endorsements.json` to load all the endorsement-related data that I have so far
+6. Run `python manage.py runserver` and navigate to http://localhost:8000

+(I may be missing steps here -- feel free to correct this.)

+## Get involved

+This is a pretty monumental undertaking, and I could use all the help I can get.
+Tweet me [@endorsementdb] or send me an email at admin@endorsementdb.com if you want to get involved in any way!
+Alternatively, feel free to open an issue or send a pull request.

 ## About

 I decided to create this after seeing tons of endorsement-related stories pop